 In a hurry?
 If you are in a pinch and want to save time, you can use frozen meatballs instead of making your own from scratch.
 Be sure to prepare the meatballs according to the instructions on the meatball packaging.

-How to make glazed cocktail meatballs
+How to make meatballs with soda

 - Soak bread crumbs: Place the breadcrumbs in a small bowl and add the milk.
 Stir the mixture to combine and set the bowl aside.